davegutz/myStateOfCharge/SOC_Particle/README.md

     7. An iterative solver for voc(soc) model works extremely well given calculable derivative for the equations from reference.
 PI observer removed in favor of solver.
 The solver could be used to initialize soc for the Coulomb Counter but probably not worth the trouble.
 Leave this device in more future possible usage.
 An EKF then replaced the solver because it essentially does the same thing and was much quieter and could be used for fault detection / isolation.
     8. Note that there is no effect of the device on system operation so debugging via serial can be more extensive than usual.
     9. Two-pole filters and update time framing, determined experimentally and by experience to provide best possible Coulomb Counter and display behavior.
-    10. WiFi turned off immediately.
+    10. Wi-Fi turned off immediately.
 Can be turned on by 'Talk('w')'
     11. Battery temperature changes very slowly, well within capabilities of DS18B sensor.
     12. 12-bit AD sufficiently accurate for Coulomb Counting.
 Precision is what matters and it is fine, even with bit flipping.
     13. All constants in header files (Battery.h and constants.h and retained.h and command.h).